Blocking (stage): French

 Comédie-Française, where since 1770, the troupe performed in the Théâtre des Tuileries in the former Tuileries Palace: the venue had the Louvre courtyard on one side, and the Tuileries Garden on the other side.

 Before that time the house right was called "côté de la reine" (Queen side), and the house left "côté du roi" (King side), because of the respective positions of the Queen and King galleries.
 This designation was abandoned after the French Revolution.

 Cantonese opera

-In Cantonese opera, stage right is called yi bin (the side of clothings) and stage left is zaap bin (the side of props).
+In Cantonese opera, stage right is called yi bin (the side of clothing) and stage left is zaap bin (the side of props).

 Other languages

 In German, Italian and Arabic, left and right always refer to the audience perspective.